Erica Peachey’s Practice

 Kim has a BSc (Hons) in Animal Behaviour and Welfare and an MSc in Clinical Animal Behaviour.
 Her research focused on the behavioural advice sought by dog owners during veterinary consultations.

-Kim is a provisional member of the Association of Pet Behaviour Counsellors which means she has reached the required academic criteria and is now building her caseload and experience.
+Kim is a provisional member of the Association of Pet Behaviour Counsellors and now works full time as Behaviour Advisor for the RSPCA.

 Kim has a range of practical experience in training and behaviour, from volunteering with Pets as Therapy to an internship at Chester Zoological Society.
 Her special interest is in one-to-one puppy and dog training and behaviour problems.
 Kim regularly attends workshops and seminars held by behaviour experts.